jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

       Where it is non-empty, the subject field MUST contain an X.500 distinguished name (DN).

-If an inner EAP method is run, then the Peer-Id is obtained from the inner method.
+If an inner EAP authentication method is run, then the Peer-Id is obtained from that inner EAP authentication method.

 When the server uses an X.509 certificate to establish the TLS tunnel, the Server-Id is determined in a similar fashion as stated